Sigmmma/c20/README.md

 npm run dev
 ```

 You should be able to visit http://localhost:8080/ in a browser and see the built website.
-Note that if you make changes to source content, it will need to be rebuilt with `npm run build` before you sease changes in the browser.
+Note that if you make changes to source content, it will need to be rebuilt with `npm run build` before you see changes in the browser.

 If a different port is desired, set the environment variable `C20_PORT`: